-Note: Students enrolled in the MPH-General or MPH-EH are not eligible for the graduate certificate in Environmental Health.
+Note: Students enrolled in the MPH-EH are not eligible for the graduate certificate in Environmental Health.
 Students interested in a graduate public health degree with an environmental health emphasis must apply for the MPH-EH degree and they are NOT eligible for the graduate certificate in Environmental Health.